This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Here are some of the best Sanur day trips to the Nusa islands and beyond:

 - This is the Nusa Penida day trip I’ve personally done with GetYour Guide.
-I’m assuming Nusa Penida looks a little different these days, but this was a great way to see the top sights, including Angel’s Billabong and Kelingking Beach.
+I’m assuming Nusa Penida looks slightly different these days, but this was a great way to see the top sights, including Angel’s Billabong and Kelingking Beach.

 - Swim with manta rays around Nusa Penida.